alr-internship/self-supervised-depth-denoising/README.md

 Dataset Generation
 ===

 The dataset generation includes multiple steps to retrieve a good enough result.
-All steps should be executed in the `depth-denoising_dataset` conda environment
+The steps including actual dataset recording should be executed in the `depth-denoising_dataset` conda environment.
+The other steps should be executed in the `depth-denoising_training` environment.

 1. Retrieve Images for Calibration
 1. Compute Extrinsics Calibration